thijs/android-ecl-bootstrap/README.md

 (`module.fas` and `other.fas`), although only one is actually used in the rest of the example project code.

+If you add the three required files (`.asd`, `.deps`, and `.lisp` (and however many more `.lisp` files you need, of course)) for another module, the Makefile will automatically pick it up and build the `.fas` for you when you run `./2-build-and-install`, and copy it to the correct place.

+Be aware, though, that *all* built `.fas` files will be included in your app's `apk`, so don't put stuff here you don't want included.

 ### Dependency files (`.deps`)

 The `.deps` files should `quickload` all the required dependencies of